chili-publish/grafx-documentation/docs/GraFx_studio/concept/animation.md

 ![Timeline duration](https://chilipublishdocs.imgix.net/GraFx_studio/how_to/timeline2.png)

-### Move the playhead
+### Move the scrubber

 You can play the animation (in real time) by clicking the play button.

-You can drag the white playhead left and right.
+You can drag the white white left and right.

 Each second is divided in 100 [centiseconds](https://en.wikipedia.org/wiki/Orders_of_magnitude_(time)#Less_than_one_second){target="_blank"}.